-Configuring category conditions is performed by defining a logical expression for SpeechMiner to evaluate.
-If the logical expression is evaluated as True, the interaction is assigned to the category.
+Configuring Triggers is performed by defining a logical expression for SpeechMiner to evaluate.
+If the logical expression is evaluated as True, the Trigger is activated and the child recognition task is run on the interaction.
+If the logical expression is evaluated as False, the Trigger is not activated, and the child recognition task is not run.